-It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while, health experts say.
+It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The American Academy of Pediatrics (AAP) recently issued a strong statement advising parents not to spank their children, based on a growing pile of studies showing that the disciplinary technique does more harm than good.
+The American Academy of Pediatrics (AAP) issued a strong statement in 2018, advising parents not to spank their children, based on a growing pile of studies showing that the disciplinary technique does more harm than good.

 Research over the last 20 years has demonstrated that spanking increases aggression in young children and is ineffective in changing their undesirable behavior, the AAP says.
 Studies have also linked spanking to an increased risk of mental health disorders and impaired brain development.